Watch out for this list of the 10 oldest breweries in the world

 Founded in 1266 in the city of Korschenbroich by Heinrich Der Brauer and have 8 varieties of beer.
 It is the oldest altbier brewery.

 We know her well because we keep seeing her everywhere.
 Founded in 1070 in Opwijk, Belgium, this brewery began as a monastery brewery.
-Its history tells that it has been rebuilt several times, between 1850, 1794, 1870 and 1885.
+Its history tells that it underwent reconstruction several times, between 1850, 1794, 1870 and 1885.
 It was even closed in the 1940s and reopened in 1970.
 It also has eight varieties of beer and they are produced by De Smet.
 Today Heineken International owns the brewery.

 It exists since 1050, Kelheim, Germany, and has 14 varieties of beer.
-It also began as a monastery that was founded mainly in the year 620, the oldest in Bavaria.
+It also began as a monastery, mainly founded in the year 620, the oldest in Bavaria.
 The abbey has been in operation since 1913 and it is possible to visit it and buy beer.

 Originally from Bavaria and has existed since 1040.
 In 768 the monastery began to produce beer because in the vicinity of the monastery there was a hop garden.
 The Weihenstephan Brewery is the oldest continuously operating brewery in the world.